 How to help with sensory overload

-When somebody finds themself in a situation where they feel overwhelmed, there are steps you can take to help them.
-If you notice regular triggers in your child then you can better prepare in future to avoid situations or sensations that will upset them.
+If you notice regular triggers in your child, you can better prepare for the future to avoid situations or sensations that will upset them.
 You can also encourage your child to attempt to communicate with you about what has upset them, and if there is anything you can do to help them in that situation.

-The following steps will show you how to help a child with sensory processing disorder when their senses have become overloaded.
+The following steps will help you understand how to deal with sensory overload when a child’s senses have become overloaded.

 Calming techniques

 When a child is experiencing sensory overload, this is the first step to consider.
-Simple calming techniques like counting to ten and concentrated breathing may help to calm things down straight away.
+Simple calming techniques like counting to 10 and concentrated breathing may help to calm things down straight away.

 For other children, watching a calming video such as their favourite movie or television show, listening to some music or reading a book could calm them down and ease the situation.